msiemens/tinydb/docs/usage.rst

 Congratulations, you've made through the user guide!
 Now go and build something awesome or dive deeper into TinyDB with these resources:

-- Want to learn how to customize TinyDB (custom serializers, storages, middlewares) and what extensions exist?
+- Want to learn how to customize TinyDB (storages, middlewares) and what extensions exist?
 Check out :doc:`extend` and :doc:`extensions`.
 - Want to study the API in detail?
 Read :doc:`api`.
 - Interested in contributing to the TinyDB development guide?
 Go on to the :doc:`contribute`.